Naks00/People-counter/README.md

 The focus this week was on designing and implementing a database to store sensor readings and event logs.
 I created the database schema to include tables for devices, sensor data, and alerts.
 The database was integrated with the Raspberry Pi using SQLite, enabling efficient storage and retrieval of information.

 # Week 11: Web Application Development
-This week, I focused on developing the web application that serves as the interface for monitoring and managing pedestrian counting data.
-The backend was built using Node.js to handle API requests, while SQLite was used as the database to store sensor readings.
+This week, I focused on developing a web application that serves as an interface for monitoring and managing pedestrian counting data.
+The backend was built using Flask to handle API requests, while SQLite was used as the database to store sensor readings.

-On the frontend, I used HTML, CSS, and JavaScript to create a user-friendly dashboard where real-time data from the Raspberry Pi is displayed.
-The web application allows users to view pedestrian counts, access historical data, and receive alerts based on predefined thresholds.
+On the frontend, I utilized HTML, CSS, and JavaScript to create a user-friendly dashboard that displays real-time data from the Raspberry Pi.
+The web application allows users to:

+-View current pedestrian counts

+-Access historical data

-API endpoints were implemented for fetching sensor data, adding new sensor readings, and managing devices.
-Security measures such as authentication and data validation were also added to protect the system from unauthorized access and incorrect data inputs.
+I implemented various API endpoints for functionalities such as fetching sensor data, adding new sensor readings, and managing devices.
+To ensure the system's integrity, I incorporated security measures including authentication and data validation to protect against unauthorized access and incorrect data inputs.

 To test the web application, I deployed it locally and verified that sensor data was correctly stored and displayed.
-Debugging and performance optimization were also performed to ensure smooth operation.
+Additionally, I performed debugging and optimization to enhance performance and ensure smooth operation.